perseusrealdeal/PerseusDarkMode/README.md

 ## Introductory remarks <a name="section1_II"></a>

-System colors MINT, CYAN, and BROWN are not released in SDK, but presented in the official specification [here](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/).

-SDK (iOS 13.7) system color TEAL has a different value than that presented in the official specification.
+Colors listed in this section, table 1 and 2, represent colors specified by [the official specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/).

+Not all system colors have been started available from iOS 13.0, color `.systemBrown` available only from iOS 15.0 for example.

+Details of semantic colors have been exctructed from iOS 15.4, see table 2.

+There is an interesting case with `.systemTeal` color.
+In iOS 13 the difference between the official specification and what's on the screen takes place.

 Specification TEAL RGBA: 64, 200, 224 in Dark.

-SDK (iOS 13.7) TEAL RGBA: 100, 210, 255 in Dark.
+SDK (iOS 13.7) TEAL RGBA: 100, 210, 255 in Dark, but it meets specification in iOS 15.4.

-Adapted System UI library uses SDK version of TEAL color for sure.
+Adapted System UI library uses SDK color for sure starting from iOS 13 and the specification for early iOS releases.

+System colors `.systemMint`, `.systemCyan` and `.systemBrown` are not available in Xcode 12.5, only starting from 13.

 ## Table 1.
-Adapted system colors <a name="subSection1"></a>
+Adapted system colors <a name="section2_II"></a>

 | RGBA Light    | RGBA Dark     | UIKit API Adapted     | Light             | Dark              |
 | :-------------| :------------ | :-------------------- | :---------------: | :---------------: |